Monday, August 31, 2009

 The world has gone mad, WSJ edition.

-WSJ (emphasis added):
+From the WSJ (emphasis added):

 Vermont's strict mortgage-lending laws largely prevented the state's residents from signing the types of dubious home loans written in other markets across the country.
 Its 1990s legislation made mortgage lenders warn customers when their rates were relatively high, and put the brokers who arranged loans on the hook if their customers defaulted.
 Now, by at least one measure, the state has the lowest foreclosure rate in the U.S.